Liveaboard Dive Trips: Hop On, Dive in and Stay Awhile

 Liveaboard dive boats range from strictly utilitarian vessels with a basic cabin and galley to quite plush living quarters.
 Technically, any liveaboard boat could function for an extended dive trip, but catamarans are often used.

 Sailboats and powerboats can also be used.
-For a trip focusing mainly on diving, you'll appreciate the extra features like large decks, swim platforms and storage areas for tanks and gear.
+For a trip focusing mainly on diving, you'll appreciate the extra features like large decks, swim platforms and storage areas for tanks, gear, anchors and dock line.

 Benefits of Liveaboard Dive Trips

 Why live on land when you can live on a boat?
 That's always been my theory.
 Obviously, liveaboard dive trips aren't for everyone, but they do offer a variety of benefits that typically can't be found on a traditional day dive trip.

 If you're a die-hard diver or snorkeler, you've probably wished for some of these scenarios.

 The ability to do multiple dives in one day